Full-Service Movers vs Portable Containers (2026)

 Almost every move comes down to one of three options: hire a full-service mover, rent a portable container (you load), or rent a truck and drive yourself.
 The middle option — portable containers like PODS, U-Pack, and 1-800-PACK-RAT — has reshaped the long-distance market over the last decade, and it's now where most 1- to 3-bedroom moves should at least get a quote.

-This comparison covers the trade-offs between full-service movers and portable containers in 2026: real pricing, hidden costs, time burden, risk, and which option is the right answer for which kind of move.
+This comparison covers the trade-offs between full-service movers and portable containers in 2026: estimated pricing, hidden costs, time burden, risk, and which option is the right answer for which kind of move.

 Compare written estimates from licensed carriers — typically 3–4 quotes within one business day.